hansmboron/signup-form/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/16907518/css-input-with-width-100-goes-outside-parents-bound/16907625) - This helped me correcting a bug with the the input that having a width of 100%, took up too much space leaving the components misaligned
+- [https://stackoverflow.com](https://stackoverflow.com/questions/16907518/css-input-with-width-100-goes-outside-parents-bound/16907625) - This helped me correcting a bug with the the `input` that having a width of 100% took up too much space leaving the components misaligned.

 ## Author